sockcymbal/QuestionImprover/README.md

 ## Prompt 4: Self<>Peer Evaluation
 ```
 Reflect on the critiques received, and adapt your perspectives accordingly.
-This prompt is about evolution and expansion of thought, where you reassess and reformulate ideas, creating a
+This prompt is about evolution and expansion of thought, where you reassess and reformulate ideas,
-more nuanced and comprehensive network of interconnected ideas and insights.
+creating a more nuanced and comprehensive network of interconnected ideas and insights in relation to the question.

 Prioritize assertions that are well-supported, constructive and resilient to scrutiny.
 ```